WHAT WE BELIEVE

-A Seattle Church embraces the historic Christian faith expressed in the creeds of the ancient church, including the Apostles Creed and the Nicene Creed.
+A Seattle Church is an inter-denominational church that believes in the authority of the Christian scriptures for our life and practice.
+We embrace the historic Christian faith expressed in the creeds of the ancient church, including the Apostles Creed and the Nicene Creed, as well as the Lausanne Covenant.

 + 1. The Purpose Of God